365 Tage Skivergnügen

 - access areas in a building

-Children from 3 - 6: no face mask required
+Children until 6 years of age: no face mask required

-Children from 7 - 14: an ordinary face mask is fine (like bandana, buff scarf...)
+Children from 7 - 14 years of age: an ordinary face mask is fine (like bandana, buff scarf...)

-What regulations & measures are planned for the gondolas?
+What regulations & measures are taken for the gondolas?

 As cable cars are classed as public transport, the same rules apply as for buses, underground trains, trams etc.: